COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Any aircraft flying into the EU will operate under customs control using either the Temporary Admission procedure (TA) or full importation (FI).
 There are no other options.
 The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders with only one option: full importation.
 EU outsiders can, of course, choose to use full importation instead of TA if they find it beneficial.
 However, both options can be used commercially or privately if applied correctly.

-It is often tricky for laypeople to see the differences between the two entry options, but the flexibility and long-term consequences are very different, and there are certain conditions, which must be taken into consideration when opting for TA or FI.
-Non-compliance with either the TA or FI regulations will most likely activate a direct payment of the VAT (ranging 17-27%) and customs duty (2.7-7.7%).
-Please, see the below-mentioned TA and FI scenarios A-C.
+It is often tricky for laypeople to see the differences between the two entry options, but the flexibility and long-term consequences are indeed very different, and certain preconditions must be considered when opting for TA or FI.
+Non-compliance with the TA or FI procedures will likely activate a direct VAT payment (15-27%) and customs duty (2.7-7.7%).
+Please see the TA and FI scenarios A-C below.

 A: Flying charters under Temporary Admission

-Traffic restrictions: Proper traffic rights must always be obtained from the competent authority where needed.
+Traffic restrictions: Where needed, proper traffic rights must always be obtained from the competent authority.

 Internal EU trips with EU resident passengers: Yes, this is allowed.